Versatile camera setup

 You’re getting a real flagship phone at a real flagship price.

-The Huawei P30 Pro is currently up for pre-order in some markets and already on sale in others.
-In the UK, it’s available on Amazon, Carphone Warehouse, BuyMobiles, the big networks, and more, starting from 899 pounds.
-Shop around, Carphone Warehouse and potentially other retailers offer bundles like a free Sonos One speaker with activation.
+In the UK, the Huawei P30 Pro is available on Amazon, Carphone Warehouse, BuyMobiles, the big networks, and more, starting from 899 pounds.
+Shop around, Carphone Warehouse and potentially other retailers off trade-in options.

 In India, the Huawei P30 Pro is available on Amazon for 71,990 rupees.
 That’s 2,000 rupees cheaper than the Galaxy S10 Plus.
-Customers who pre-order can get a Huawei Watch GT for 2,000 rupees and a 6-month screen protection plan included.
 You may also bring in another device to get a discount on the P30 Pro.

-Due to government distrust, Huawei smartphones are not easily available in the U.S. Currently, there are some Amazon sellers that offer them, though at a steep price.
-It’s probably best to wait a few weeks.
-Prices of imported phones tend to go down after the hype dies.
+Due to government distrust, Huawei smartphones are not easily available in the U.S. Currently, there are some Amazon sellers that offer them, with prices around $860.
 Don’t forget to check which LTE bands you can use on your preferred network.

 There are two big ways smartphones can still improve substantially, at least until foldables come along.
 One is the camera, the other is the battery.
 The Huawei P30 Pro does both.
 Its advantages over competitors are almost unfair.
 This review isn’t about competitors, though, it’s about people.
 So, should you buy the Huawei P30 Pro?
 If you want the best camera, the best battery life, or just a really good all-around smartphone, the answer is a strong yes.